 351 Women, Sexuality, and Buddhist Traditions.
-Fall (4).

 Exploration of the diverse roles and representations of women in multiple Buddhist traditions, past and present.
 Special attention is given to the historical agency of Buddhist women in shaping Buddhist traditions and in creating possibilities for various forms of participation in these institutions throughout the Buddhist world.
-Offered in alternate years.